dj-on-github/SP800_90b_tests/README.md

 1) It's slow.
 There are optimizations that can be made.
 2) The LRS test runs out of memory on windows when the dictionary reaches 11184810 keys (this is on a Win10 machine with 16GB of memory).
 It did fine on Linux.
 This is really a shortcoming of the LRS test which for reasonable input data sizes, creates a huge dictionary.[Fixed]
 3) Its probably buggy.
+4) Actually it is buggy LRS, MMC and so on.
+Changes are afoot.

 **A note on IID vs. Non-IID**
-I might get around to implementing the non-IID tests (these are tests to decide if you claim of having IID data is true).
+I might get around to implementing the IID tests (these are tests to decide if you claim of having IID data is true).
 However I doubt it since I am very non-motivated.
 This is because no entropy source in this universe is IID and so claiming it and testing for it is just stupid.
-All that non-IID test suite and the shuffling nonsense needs to be removed from the spec.
+All that IID test suite and the shuffling nonsense needs to be removed from the spec.

 **Why does this exist?
 Why not just use the NIST code?**
 Because the NIST 90B software sucks.
-It is buggy and has a terrible text mode menus, questions and answers user interface.
+The command line interface doesn't accept multiple files and doesn't output CSV.
+The intent here is to mirror the very useful file handling in djent.
 This implementation has a normal command line interface.
-Point it as your random file.
+Point it as your binary random file.
 It runs the tests and gives you a summary of the entropy estimates at the end.

 **Command Line Options**
 There are options and stuff: